energiezwerg/smarthome/doc/source/items.rst

 Overview
 --------

-Items can be defined with a ``.conf`` file.
+Items can be defined with a ``.conf`` (deprecated) file.
 Starting with SmartHomeNG 1.3 items may also be defined within one or more ``.yaml``-files.
-If there are filenames with the same base name then the ``.yaml`` file will be read instead of the ``.conf`` file.
+If there are filenames with the same base name then the ``.yaml`` file will be read instead of the ``.conf`` (deprecated) file.

-The following still describes the old-fashioned way with a ``.conf`` file.
+The following still describes the old-fashioned way with a ``.conf`` file, but also the new way with a ``.yaml`` file.
 Indentation may be used for legibility purposes but is neither necessary nor mandatory.

 For any item name only the characters ``A-Z`` and ``a-z`` should be used.
 An underscore ``_`` or a digit ``0-9`` may be used within the item name but not as a first character.